 The Metathesaurus Search tab allows you to search the Metathesaurus by term, concept unique identifier (CUI) or code.
 You can query data from Metathesaurus concepts, such as definitions, semantic types, related concepts, hierarchical details, and co-occurrence information.
 You can restrict your search to a particular source vocabulary.

-The Metathesaurus Tree tab allows you to navigate the hierarchy of a selected source vocabulary in order to browse both its content and structure.
+The Metathesaurus Tree tab allows you to navigate the hierarchy of a selected source vocabulary to browse both its content and structure.
 Note: The Metathesaurus Tree Browser includes only those source vocabularies that have a hierarchical structure.

 Semantic Network Browser